JAlcocerT/JAlcocerT/content/blog/entrep-saas-re-rag.md

 The editor could be more modern, yet it works and allow for local images or for images like [this from url](https://new.dm-real-estate.com/).

+### Scrapping

 ### Who can be interested in such websites?

-As this is a great case study / success story, how about...letting others know about it?
+As this Real Estate is a great case study / success story, how about...letting others know about it?

 * `twojmetr2.pl`